rajeshpandey2053/Assignment_GrowByData/README.md

 1. Tools used for
-   Web development : Django, DjangoRestFramework, ReactJS, ReactRouter, React-Redux, HTML, Javascript, CSS Coding : Keras, numpy, scikit-learn, matplotlib, Database : SQL, SQLite, postgreSQL
+   Web development : Django, DjangoRestFramework, ReactJS, ReactRouter, React-Redux, HTML, Javascript, CSS Coding : python, C, C++, java
+   Database : SQL, SQLite, postgreSQL, MongoDB
-   Data Analysis : matplotlib, numpy , keras, Tensorflow Data processing : numpy, scikit-learn
+   Data Analysis : matplotlib, numpy , Keras, Tensorflow, scikit-learn, pandas Data processing : numpy, scikit-learn, pandas
-   Web scraping: BeautifulSoup
+   Web scraping: BeautifulSoup, Selenium (worked on a project where each recipe link and direction were scraped from AllRecipes.com)
+   Others : Google Dialogflow( used this to build and train chatbots)

 2. The roles that i am involved in an engineering project are:
    a) Talk to the sponsors and supporters of the project